yaelleC/yaelleC/README.md

 I have personal projects mostly in the fields of photos, education & parenting.

+The repositories for my PhD and Postdoc work are hosted on: https://github.com/yaelleUWS

 ## 🔭 I’m currently working on ...

 * A photodiary app to generate monthly/yearly journals of important pictures to share with family and print for home (currently hosted on bitbucket, will move and update a link later on)